This is the original version of the article, posted for transparency. Please read the updated version here.

 It takes me a few moments to recognise the name.
 I’ve arrived early at the National Health and Medical Research Council’s Research Translation Symposium at the University of Sydney and I’m sitting, coffee in hand, planning my route through the day’s program.
 A gentleman, quietly spoken, in a sharp blue jacket, asks to share my table.
-His conference badge identifies him as C. Glenn Begley.
+His conference badge identifies him as Glenn Begley.
 We’re shaking hands when I remember his significance.

 Six years ago, Begley published an article in the journal Nature that was, in hindsight, a seminal moment in science.
 In three tersely worded pages, it ushered in what’s become known as the “replication crisis” — a growing recognition that many published scientific findings cannot be reproduced by independent scientists and may, therefore, be untrue.
 There’s a rueful smile when I mention this, a slight rolling of the eyes.
-But he’s soon telling me the back story.
+But he is soon telling me the back story.

-At this point, I’m nodding in agreement.
 “It’s pretty depressing,” I say.
 Begley counters immediately.
 “I’m not depressed,” he replies.
 “I’m actually incredibly optimistic about science.
 The advances that we’ve made in the last decades were unimaginable when I was in medical school.
 We’ve got treatments for rheumatoid arthritis, ankylosing spondylitis [a form of arthritis affecting the spine], inflammatory bowel disease, cancer, hepatitis C.” He shakes his head incredulously.
 “The world now has the opportunity to eradicate hepatitis C. Unimaginable!
 So one can’t be negative about science.
 And, if you go more broadly, the decrease in infant mortality, the increase in longevity both in western countries and in third world countries.
 Phenomenal!
 So you can’t be depressed.

 “What you can say,” he continues, “is that we could do better.
 We’ve made enormous advances but we’ve wasted a lot of money.
 In the US the estimate is that it’s costing $28 billion a year for sloppy science.
 So there is a lot of lost opportunity.
 But the advances we’ve made are incredible.
 You’ve got to hold that in tension.
 That’s why I’ve never described this as a replication crisis.
 I’ve never used that word.
 It’s an opportunity.
 Because if we can take the funding from the lazy scientists and give it to the really good scientists, we’ll do even better.
 It really is an innovation opportunity.”